-Hyperspectral remote sensing, also known as imaging spectroscopy, is a relatively new technology that is currently being investigated by researchers and scientists with regard to the detection and identification of minerals, terrestrial vegetation, and man-made materials and backgrounds.
-The primary payload of our satellite is a hyperspectral camera which is yet to be used as a payload for nanosatellites due to its conventional models requiring intensive power and processing capabilities.
-Hyperspectral imaging provides a great amount of spectral information to identify and distinguish between different spectrally similar materials.
-It has a potential of more accurate and more detailed information extraction than what is possible with other types of remotely sensed data.
-The camera captures a part of the electromagnetic spectrum from 400-1000nm (visible – near infrared).
-The camera's concentric design spectrometer with very fine resolution helps the existing solid state imaging technology to take images from the wavebands which were previously not possible on a single platform.
+Multispectral remote sensing, also known as imaging spectroscopy, is a well-established technology used for the detection and identification of minerals, terrestrial vegetation, and man-made materials and backgrounds.
+The primary payload of our satellite is a multispectral camera which is a challenging task to be used as a payload for nanosatellites due to its conventional models requiring intensive power and processing capabilities.
+Multispectral imaging provides a great amount of spectral information to identify and distinguish between different spectrally similar materials.
+It has the potential of accurate and detailed information extraction than what is possible with other types of remotely sensed data.
+The camera captures a part of the electromagnetic spectrum from 400-1000nm (visible – near-infrared).
+The camera's concentric design spectrometer with very fine resolution helps the existing solid-state imaging technology to take images from the wavebands which provide relevant data.

 The On Board Computer is the main string puller, controlling and coordinating all the other subsystems on the satellite.
 It regularly collects various housekeeping data from the other subsystems and accordingly switches between various modes of operations.
 The OBC in our case has a System-on-Chip(SoC) based design, consisting of a Field Programmable Gate Array(FPGA) and a microprocessor.
 An SoC being inherently efficient, meets the power requirements associated with a nanosatellite.
-While the microprocessor will be busy coordinating among the subsystems, the hyperspectral image compression algorithm will be implemented on the FPGA.
-A hyperspectral image compression algorithm is required because of the large sizes of hyperspectral images and the constraint placed on the telemetry subsystem in terms of transferring huge amounts of data.
+While the microprocessor will be busy coordinating among the subsystems, the camera interfacing will be implemented on the FPGA.

 Electrical Power System is responsible for harnessing energy from the solar panels, storing extra power in the batteries and conditioning it to supply different subsystems with necessary voltages and currents with required precision.
 Since, all of satellites functionality depends on it, robustness and redundancy is the dominating characteristic while designing an Electrical Power System.
 Apart from these primary functions, it is also responsible for protecting components from electrical spikes caused by space effects like Single Event Upsets (SEUs) caused by solar flares or radiation from Van Allen Belt.
 Since EPS is the first subsystem to be turned on after the satellite, it is also responsible for booting up OBC.
 Our satellite has a hyperspectral camera, an intensive processor and necessity to transfer huge amounts of data, making effective management of energy a categorical priority.